frankschoeman/kyubus-shader/README.md

 Preview video: https://youtu.be/H5H33brpl-g

-This shader is mainly tested on a 1440P resolution!
+This shader is mainly tested on a resolution of 1440P

 #1 To use this you need Reshade, download the latest version here: https://reshade.me/